Wednesday, 24 September 2025

 Sprayer Calibration Made Easy: Save Chemicals, Protect Crops, and Boost Yields

 Sprayer calibration is one of the most overlooked steps in crop protection, yet it’s one of the most important.
-Lack of calibration leads to:
+Improper calibration leads to:

 • Overdosing → damaged crops & wasted chemicals